-28 VDC for the MD302 Standby Attitude Module is supplied through the 5-amp STDBY ATTD 1 circuit breaker on the ESS BUS 1 and the 5-amp STDBY ATTD 2 circuit breaker on the MAIN BUS 1.
+28 VDC for the MD302 Standby Attitude Module is supplied through the 5-amp STDBY ATTD A circuit breaker on Essential BUS 1 and the 5-amp STDBY ATTD B circuit breaker on MAIN BUS 1.

 Altimeter

 Primary altitude data is provided by the Air Data Computer and is shown as a vertical tape along the upper right side of the PFD.
 The altimeter scale is graduated with major tick marks at intervals of 100 feet and minor tick marks at intervals of 20 feet.
 Six hundred (600) feet of barometric altitude is viewable at any time.